 There’s a big difference between getting faster today and becoming a better triathlete.
-This is why we have created the Endurance Nation Three Year Plan for Triathlon Excellence; a 7-page PDF download that you can use to navigate your way across multiple seasons.
+This is why we have created the Endurance Nation Three Year Plan for Triathlon Excellence; a resource our Members can use to navigate your way across multiple seasons.
 See below for information on how you can get your own copy.

 But, of course spending the money to get faster today is really exciting, sexy stuff.